Female workers known as “factory girls” from all over Japan gathered at Tomioka Silk Mill and dedicated themselves to study.

 Due to groundless rumors based on aversion to foreigners, recruitment of “factory girls” for Tomioka Silk Mill did not proceed as anticipated.
 However, the daughter Yu of the first factory manager Atsutada Odaka and others joined the factory of their own initiative in July 1872, and operations were able to commence at the silk mill on October 4, 1872.
 By April 1873, the total number of female workers had reached 556.

 The “factory girls” came from all walks of life including noble families, samurai families, and commoners, but between April 1873 and March 1888 more than 30% of the women who passed through Tomioka Silk Mill were from samurai families (according to Tomioka-shishi [“Tomioka City History”] and other sources), a greater number than their representation within the population.
-From the lyrics of a song popular in Tomioka at the time, one can get a sense of the high regard in which the “factory girls”were held as working women: “Hair in a bun with a flowered hairpin, Everyone dressed in purple hakama, Clothes tied back with crepe tasuki, The wonderful figure of a girl reeling silk.”
+From the lyrics of a song popular in Tomioka at the time, one can get a sense of the high regard in which the “factory girls”were held as working women: “Hair in a bun with a flowered hairpin, Everyone dressed in purple hakama, Clothes tied back with crepe tasuki,

 The initial purpose of establishing Tomioka Silk Mill was to foster female workers with cutting-edge skills.
 Young women from all around Japan joined the mill with a sense of pride.
 Ei Wada (née Yokota) wrote a memoir entitled Tomioka Diary that sheds light on the life of “factory girls” during this time.